 We follow the CAI 200 signs, taking the path that runs alongside the Castle and leads into the woods.
 We continue along the path that is steep in parts, keeping to the main track and ignoring the tracks either side.
-When the path levels out, we turn right onto the dirt track that quickly turns into a tarmacked surface that we follow in the direction of the Madonna del Monte Spineto Sanctuary (02).
+When the path levels out, we turn right onto the dirt track that quickly turns into a tarmac surface that we follow in the direction of the Madonna del Monte Spineto Sanctuary.

-After riding along the hills, we descend to reach the Bocca del Lupo (03), we continue straight on and at the next crossroads, we take the main road on the left.
+After riding along the hills, we descend to reach the Bocca del Lupo, we continue straight on and at the next junction we take the main road on the left.
 After a pleasant flat stretch, we reach a crossroads where we turn right and climb a very steep ramp.
 When we get to the top, we turn left, ride past a farmhouse, and descend quickly on to a dirt track.
-We bypass the farmhouse and take a gravel path the goes up to the right, at the following crossroads we keep to the main path that follows round to the left until we reach a slightly uphill stretch to the Cascina Rughé (04).
-Here we see a poster about the Sentieri della Libertà (Paths of Freedom); in fact, this area was stage to the Resistance, during the World War.
+We bypass the farmhouse and take a gravel path that goes up to the right, at the following crossroads we keep to the main path that follows round to the left until we reach a slightly uphill stretch to Cascina Rughé.
+Here we see a poster on the Sentieri della Libertà (Paths of Freedom); in fact, this area was stage to the Resistance, during the Second World War.
 At the next crossroads, we take a left downhill turn into a beautiful wood, along a forest road.
 After roughly 200m, we turn right along a level surface, ignoring the tracks off to the left and descend to Campolungo.

-At the next crossroads, we turn left up a steep ramp; go past a farmhouse before finally going quickly down the hill to the Madonna della Neve o Cà del Bello Sanctuary (05).
-The sanctuary is worth stopping at for a rest and refresh – there is a fountain behind it.
+At the next crossroads, we turn left up a steep ramp; go past a farmhouse before finally going quickly down the hill to the Madonna della Neve or Cà del Bello Sanctuary.
+The sanctuary is worth stopping at to rest, rehydrate and refresh – there is a fountain behind it.

-Then we are off again, taking the white road that runs behind the sanctuary, still following the sign CAI 200, we quickly climb up over the hills, just after passing a large refurbished farmhouse on our right.
-At the next crossroad we keep going downhill, keeping to the left, the white road becomes a tarmacked one once we reach the hamlet of Albarasca (06).
-We continue downhill and when we reach a fountain on our right, we turn left in steep decline.
+Then we are off again, taking the white road that runs behind the sanctuary, still following the sign CAI 200, we quickly climb up over the hills, just after passing a large, refurbished farmhouse on our right.
+At the next junction we keep going downhill, keeping to the left, the white road becomes tarmac once we reach the hamlet of Albarasca.
+We continue downhill and when we reach a fountain on our right, we turn left into a steep descent.
 The tarmac becomes a paved trail and after a group of houses, a dirt, sandy track.

 We continue in the direction of the fords, following the track that descends quickly.
 At the first crossroads in the wood, we keep to the left and continue to descend until we reach the narrow trail passing through narrow streams.
 This part is great fun, especially in the summer when it is also a chance for a welcome cooldown.

-The pace is varied: brief uphill spurts followed by equally brief nosedives in the water, keep to the path that goes through the woods and that at a certain point goes round to the left through thick vegetation.
+The pace is varied: short uphill ramps followed by equally short divers over fords, keep to the path that goes through the woods and that at a certain point goes round to the left through thick vegetation.
 The fun continues uninterrupted until we leave the woods.
-We cross a track signed CAI 145: if we were to turn right we would climb towards Malvino and Bavantorino, but instead we go left where we quickly reach a tarmacked surface, close to the Coquello cemetery (07).
+We cross a track signed CAI 145: if we were to turn right, we would climb towards Malvino and Bavantorino, but instead we go left where we quickly reach a tarmac surface, close to the Coquello cemetery.
 On the main road, we turn left and find a water fountain immediately on our left.
-We follow the road into Sardigliano (08), we go through the village and begin to climb in the direction of Stazzano, and we ride over the hills close to the sanctuary before descending quickly.
+We follow the road into Sardigliano, we go through the village and begin to climb in the direction of Stazzano, and we ride over the hills close to the sanctuary before descending quickly.
 After a few kilometres, we find ourselves back where we started.
 By Cristiano Guarco